DIY Drywall Repair

 - If your wall has any sort of texture to it, the last coat of compound would be the time to add that in.

 7. Once your repair area is completely dry, use a sanding block and smooth out the area, so that it blends in nicely with the rest of your wall.

 - Drywall compound sands away VERY easily, so make sure to use light pressure, so as not to remove too much of the compound.

-- The sanding processes is also VERY messy.
-Make sure to wear a protective mask, open windows and cover any furniture you don’t want coated in fine drywall dust.
+- The sanding processes are also VERY messy.
+Make sure to wear a protective mask, open windows and cover any furniture you don’t want to be coated in fine drywall dust.

 8. After your surface is sanded properly, use a vacuum and rag to clean up any remaining dust particles, paint your area with primer, and then you’re ready for the final coat of paint!